kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ~~* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))~~

-As of JATOS v3 the group session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).
+As of JATOS 3.1.1 the group session data can be accessed via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).

 ### Other variables